-It felt a little strange navigating around the mall – especially since I'd visited that site and other mill sites in the region when the original structures were relatively intact.
-Now,there was the oversized Loew's maxiplex theater, the chain Asian restaurant, the chain bakeshop.
+It felt a little strange navigating around the mall – especially since I'd visited that site and other sites in the region while the original mill structures were relatively intact.
+Now, there's the oversized Loew's maxiplex theater, the chain Asian restaurant, the chain bakeshop.
 No street signs down there; find your own way around the sprawling spaces.
-Look toward the southeast and focus your vision on the near distance, where run-down worker housing and industrial buildings loom into view, cropping up like ghosts barely visible, like water riffling through the gutters.
-The neighborhoods populated by flotsam now, family after family siphoned off, sinking beneath the pervious surfaces of time.
-Houses and shops slowly exfoliating.
+Look toward the southeast and focus your vision on the near distance, where run-down worker housing and industrial buildings loom into view, cropping up like shimmering ghosts, like water riffling through the gutters.
+The neighborhood populated by flotsam now, family after family siphoned off, sinking beneath the pervious surfaces of time, houses and shops exfoliating in slow motion.
 Except of course that the bobos have been moving in, and are busily sprucing up the place.
 But that's another story.

-Popping down the rabbit hole into the mall, it feels like Alice, but it's a souped-up version of Alice, driving her cool hybrid vehicle down the long access ramp, down from the Homestead Grays bridge -- that structure renamed, by the way, as a nod to the storied Negro League baseball team of that place, but gesturing to the tourists now, and the shoppers.
+Popping down the rabbit hole into the mall, it feels like Alice, but it's a souped-up version of Alice, driving her cool hybrid vehicle down the long access ramp, down from the Homestead Grays bridge -- that structure renamed, by the way, as a nod to the storied Negro League baseball team of that place -- gesturing to tourists now, and to shoppers.
 Get down there and wander around, help yourself to the new reality.
-The giant smokestacks standing there still, quietly occupying the set aside spaces.
-Gazing on them, or just languishing in their shadows, you gain a little insight into the one hand clapping.
+The giant smokestacks standing there still, quietly occupying the set-aside spaces.
+Gazing, or just languishing in their shadows, you may gain insight into the one- hand-clapping.
 Red bricks repointed and scrubbed clean.
-Fairy towers.
-A beckoning host of smokeless incarnations.
+The fairy towers a beckoning host of smokeless incarnations.
 Didn't Ahab ride the white whale to his watery grave beckoning just so?
 But sit back.
 Relax.
 Enjoy the show.
 We're well past the age of the factories now, aren't we?